newrouge/newrouge.github.io/_posts/2021-01-16-Powervision-2.md

     size: 1
     contents: [0xf0]
 ```
 The Kaitai Struct is quite simple, there is no nested data.
+- Delimiters: 0xF0 (start and end)
+- Headers: 5 integers (32 bits) in Little Endian, , used for function types, parameters, data length, and a sequence number
+- Data
+- Checksum: 1 byte

-The packet is delimited between 0xF0 bytes.
-There is 5 32 bits Little-Endian integers as headers, used for function types, parameters, length, and a sequence number.
-In the end of the packet, there is a one byte checksum before the actual 0xF0 end of packet.
-Of course, to be able to shoot packets, you need to be able to generate valid checksums.
-But we do not need it yet, because we have an API ready for use.
+Of course, to be able to shoot packets, we need to be able to generate valid checksums.
+But we do not need it yet, because we have an *API ready for use*.

 ### 1.2 - PVLink.dll